Imagine that you are on a holiday in Tenerife and want to meet a challenge...

-I had 2 huge, yummy, grilled trouts with French fries and salad at Restaurante Aguamansa in 2008 under 10 euros the plate.
+I had two huge, yummy, grilled trouts with French fries and salad at Restaurante Aguamansa in 2008 under 10 euros the plate which cost the same a few years later.
 You might encounter different prices when on holiday in Tenerife, in the future.

 We, of course had to go see the South of the island during our holiday in Tenerife, also.
 We got as far as Adeje and, saw a few little towns, where we passed through.
 Please, mind that this was in 1997.
 Tenerife architecture 2011 in the south by Tenerife Costa Adeje looks so different, now.
 Holiday havens with the most stunning Spanish Tenerife architecture have been added.
 Do Tenerife resorts holiday shopping in big style.